-With 180 years of fashion history under its belt, Holt Renfrew is to Canada what Bloomingdales or Saks Fifth Avenue is to Americans—a storied luxury department store with a designer roster that hovers in the hundreds (from Mother denim to Margiela and everything in between).
+With 180 years of fashion history under its belt, Holt Renfrew is to Canada what Bloomingdale's or Saks Fifth Avenue is to America—a storied luxury department store with a designer roster that hovers in the hundreds (from Mother denim to Margiela and everything in between).
 Special-touch services like on-site tailoring and monogramming are a lovely throwback to the store’s royal past (Queen Victoria was a fan).

 4357 Rue Saint-Laurent, Plateau-Mont-Royal

-Ibiki first opened its doors back in 2011, and exists today as a kind of clothing/publications/stationary/housewares emporium for those with more minimalist leanings.
-There's an artful curation (think largely greys, black, navy) of cult labels big and small like Black Crane, Y-3, Oak NYC, Norse Projects, Converse x Play by CDG sneakers, plus books by D.A.P.
-Artbooks and MoMa Publications, plus copies of indie magazines like Apartamento, Tunica, and Record—all of which are worth leafing through.
+Ibiki first opened its doors back in 2011 and exists today as a kind of clothing/publications/stationery/housewares emporium for those with more minimalist leanings.
+There's an artful curation (largely greys, black, navy) of cult labels big and small, like Black Crane, Y-3, Oak NYC, Norse Projects, Converse x Play by CDG sneakers, plus books by D.A.P.
+Artbooks and MoMA Publications as well as copies of indie magazines, like Apartamento, Tunica, and Record—all of which are worth leafing through.

 5155 Boulevard Saint-Laurent, Mile End